Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 "Better" is a subjective term.
 Software (and any product really) does not have some absolute measurable utility.
 It's utility is specific to an audience.
 The fact that the major distros switch is probably strong evidence that systemd is "better" for distro developers.
 But the utility it brings them may not apply to all users, or even any particular user.

-A big part of the reason people were upset was
+A big part of the reason people were upset was exactly that - the key reasons distros had for switching was benefits to people building distros which subsequent users would never experience.
+These should not have trumped the user experience.

+All that would still have been fine - we could easily have ended up with a world that had systemd for those who wanted it, and didn't have it for those who didn't want it.
+Linux systems are supposed to be flexible enough that you can set them up to whatever purpose you desire.

+So where the real anger came in was the systemd's obsessive feature-creep made it go into a lots and lots of areas that have nothing to do with it's supposed purpose (boot process management), in that area it's biggest advantages are only useful to people building distributions (who have to maintain thousands of packages and ensure they reliable handle their bootup requirements regardless of what combination of them is actually installed- systemd genuinely did make that easier on them - but no user or admin ever experiences that scenario).
+But that feature creep itself wasn't even the issue, the issue was that - as it entered into all these unrelated areas (login was the first of many) - it broke compatibility with the existing software to do those jobs.
+This meant that, if you built a system to support systemd, that same system could not use any alternatives.
+So now, you had to create hard dependencies on systemd to support it at all - for distros to gain those benefits, they had to remove the capacity for anybody to forgo them, or alternatively provide two versions of every package - even ones that never touch the boot process and get no benefit from systemd's changes there.

 To me, the fact that the major distros have adopted systemd is strong evidence that it is probably better.